 Clarity of purpose coupled with a fitting organizational strategy is paramount to optimizing digital engineering, and adapting to innovations perpetually is key to sustained growth.
 Human perceptions and behaviors must be more forthcoming towards the changing technological landscape.
 This will invariably lead to breaking down the silos that are omnipresent between business and IT, making digital innovations and transformation a seamless and an inclusive process.
 At HCLTech, while most of our clients have different objectives, the challenges they face follow a basic theme: culture and mindset.
 So, while the end objectives may vary, the challenges are common.

 As I mentioned, transformation demands patience and process.
 Digital is ubiquitous, and while organizations identify the pain points, and ambitions, and devise their digital strategies, the execution is stifled by the cultural challenges.
 Transformation is expected to hit such pockets of resistance and slow traffic.
 However, a robust digital strategy considers those as a part of the process and factors it in at the very start.
 At the heart of a successful digital strategy should be striking the right balance between desirability, feasibility, and viability.
 And, it can only be fueled by cultural change and engineering discipline.

 While changing culture around digitalization, it is important to develop digital execution expertise internally by ramping up the available skills in the company.
 It is also equally important to be able to measure the digital transformation over frequent time periods in order to understand if expected results are being achieved or certain aspects of the transformation initiative is lagging.
 Agility is therefore another key cog in the digital wheel.

-At HCL, we believe in valuing every aspect and pay meticulous attention to every component involved in the digital transformation process.
+At HCLTech, we believe in valuing every aspect and pay meticulous attention to every component involved in the digital transformation process.
 This, keeps us ahead of the curve.